 In today’s digital age, social media profiles, GPS data, online purchases, and app usage often leave digital footprints.
 PIs use advanced techniques to trace these patterns and find clues.

-When necessary, PIs can coordinate with police departments, providing leads or evidence that may help re-energize official investigations.
+When necessary, PIs can coordinate with police departments, providing leads or evidence that may help re energize official investigations.

 Just like in any investigation, private investigators must operate within the bounds of the law.
 Some important restrictions include: